-From November 2018, the Australian Financial Complaints Authority (AFCA) will replace the Credit and Investments Ombudsman, Financial Ombudsman Service and Superannuation Complaints Tribunal.
+The Australian Financial Complaints Authority (AFCA) has replaced the Credit and Investments Ombudsman, Financial Ombudsman Service and Superannuation Complaints Tribunal.
 AFCA will have a higher monetary limit (A\$1 million) and a higher compensation cap (A\$500,000) for most non-superannuation disputes, and unlimited monetary jurisdiction for superannuation disputes.